911±¬ÁÏ

 The fly belongs to the family Agromyzidae, there are several hundred species in this family known to occur in Britain and many are leaf miners as larvae.
 More information on Agromyzidae is available from the .

 Around 900 insect species, including some beetles, sawflies and moths create leaf mines as larvae in Britain.
-More information about some for these insects can be found at .
+More information about some of these insects can be found at .

 Symptoms